-The tissues that are completely grown and has lost the ability of division are known as permanent tissues.
+The tissues that are completely grown and have lost the ability of division are known as permanent tissues.
 The meristematic tissues divide and differentiate to form the permanent tissues.

 Types of Permanent Tissue